brenns10/pywall/RULES.md

 ## `IPRangeRule`

-- `action`: What to do with the packet if the rule matches.
-'ACCEPT' or 'DROP'.
+- `action`: Chain to send the packet to if it matches.
 - `cidr_range`: The IP address range to match on, specified in CIDR (Classless Inter-Domain Routing) format.

 ### `SourceIPRule` and `DestinationIPRule`